ytang/welly/README.md

 Welly is a client for terminal BBS (Bulletin Board Systems), such as MITBBS, NewSMTH, and PTT.
 It supports both Telnet and SSH (Version 1 & 2).

+Welly is optimized for both Macs with Apple silicon and Intel-based Macs.

 Compared with generic terminal emulators, Welly has many features specially designed for BBS.

 ## Features